 A cordless blower is powerful enough to remove debris quickly and without a cord.
-There is another awesome benefit to the cordless blower.
-If you have younger kids they will love it.
-Nothing will make them feel more powerful than being able to blow away everything in sight!
-(Once again, remember to fully charge it.)
+There is another excellent benefit to the cordless blower.

 Removing Pontoon Carpet Stains

-It is an unfortunate truth that pontoon carpet stains are unavoidable if you are enjoying your pontoon boat right.
+Unfortunately, pontoon carpet stains are unavoidable if you are enjoying your pontoon boat right.
 You are bound to get stains from so many different sources.
-Be forewarned and be forearmed.
-Be sure to pay extra attention when you see someone having too much fun with a cringe-worthy liquid in their hand.

 Here are some common ones to look out for: